OpenTermsArchive/contrib-versions/Github/Terms of Service.md

 2. Support for GitHub services is only available in English, via email.

-3. You understand that GitHub uses third party vendors and hosting partners to provide the necessary hardware, software, networking, storage, and related technology required to run the Service.
+3. You understand that GitHub uses third-party vendors and hosting partners to provide the necessary hardware, software, networking, storage, and related technology required to run the Service.

 4. You must not modify, adapt or hack the Service or modify another website so as to falsely imply that it is associated with the Service, GitHub, or any other GitHub service.